nortikin/sverchok/docs/_sources/nodes/modifier_make/contour2D.rst.txt

 This node creates one or many contours at specified distance.

-- It is feeded by sets of vertices and edges.
+- It is fed by sets of vertices and edges.
 - Every set of vertices needs to share the Z coordinate in order to create a valid contour.